ybedirhanpak/django-boilerplate/README.md

 ## Development Secrets

 You can create `.env` file and store your environment variables there.
 This file won't be pushed to your repository.
+Environment variables in `.env` will override all others, including the docker-compose.yaml.

 ## Kubernetes Secrets